Agreement Information 2019-2020

-- Permit holders must display a valid permit at all times.
+- Permit holders must always display a valid permit.
 Failure to display a valid permit will result in a parking ticket and the vehicle may be towed or immobilized at the owner’s expense.

 - Temporary Parking passes shall be displayed in a manner which is clearly visible on the vehicle’s dash between the hours of 7:00 AM and 4:30 PM weekdays.
 Not valid for overnight parking.

 - Pay & Display receipts shall be displayed on vehicles parked in the assigned Pay & Display parking areas on Studley Campus between the hours of 7:00 AM – 4:30 PM Monday – Friday.

 - Pay & Display is available within the McCain Parkade from 4:30 PM to 1:30 AM weekdays and 7:30 AM to 1:30 AM on weekends and holidays.

 - Permits are issued only by Security Services; no others are authorized or recognized.

 - The absence of a ‘NO PARKING’ sign does not necessarily indicate that parking is permitted in a particular area.
 Parking is not permitted on lawns, walk-ways, fire lanes, designated safety zones, etc…)

 - If part of a parking lot or parkade must be closed for a period of time to carry out maintenance or repair, the University will not be held responsible to provide alternative parking during that period.

 - The cost of repairing damage to University property caused by or through the operation of a vehicle will be charged to the owner of the vehicle.